iredmail/docs/en_US/howto/manage.iredapd.md

 ## Introduce iRedAPD

-iRedAPD is a simple Postfix policy server, written in Python, with plugin support. it listens on port `7777` by default, and runs as a low-privileged user `iredapd`.
+iRedAPD is a simple Postfix policy server, written in Python, with plugin support.
+It listens on `127.0.0.1:7777` by default, and runs as a low-privileged user `iredapd`.

+Source code is hosted on [BitBucket](https://bitbucket.org/zhb/iredapd/).

 ## How to disable iRedAPD service